ITensor/NamedGraphs.jl/README.md

-There is a supertype `AbstractNamedGraph` that defines an interface and fallback implementations of standard Graphs.jl operations, and two implementations: `NamedGraph` and `MultiDimGraph`.
+There is a supertype `AbstractNamedGraph` that defines an interface and fallback implementations of standard Graphs.jl operations, and two implementations: `NamedGraph` and `NamedDimGraph`.